Today is not over yet.

 If your heart is beating, if your lungs are breathing, if you are still alive… then it is not too late to do something kind, creative, generous, satisfying, and courageous.
 Today.

-You might feel sleepy.
+You might feel tired.
 It might be tough.
 It could seem preferable to just sit this one out.

 But…